cafagna/PostgreSQLWithNearestNeighbourJoin/README.md

 ```
 select * from rt r rnnj st s equal on E nn by G using T;
 ```
-_For each outer tuple r, find the inner tuple s that belongs to the same group G, and holds either equality on E or similarity on T. The last produced join matches are temporarly stored in a memory buffer, in case they are also a match for the next outer tuples._
+_For each outer tuple r, find the inner tuple s that belongs to the same group __G__, and holds either equality on __E__ or similarity on __T__.
+The last produced join matches are temporarly stored in a memory buffer, in case they are also a match for the next outer tuples._

 ```